-- 1. Use or possession of alcoholic beverages and the sale, delivery, or service to individuals under the age of 21 is prohibited by the University and Connecticut state law. - Any public or private use of alcohol by students that leads to intoxication, intrusive, destructive, or violent behavior is unacceptable to the University community and will be treated as a conduct matter.
-Intoxication is defined as the point where the quantity of alcohol a person consumes exceeds the individual's tolerance for alcohol and impairs behavioral or physical abilities. - All students are responsible for discouraging alcohol-related behavior that is abusive to themselves or to others.
+- Use or possession of alcoholic beverages and the sale, delivery, or service to individuals under the age of 21 is prohibited by the University and Connecticut state law. - Any public or private use of alcohol by students that leads to intoxication, intrusive, destructive, or violent behavior is unacceptable to the University community and will be treated as a conduct matter.
+Intoxication is defined as the point where the quantity of alcohol a person consumes exceeds the individual's tolerance for alcohol and impairs behavioral or physical abilities. - 3.
+All students are responsible for discouraging alcohol-related behavior that is abusive to themselves or to others.
 Any effort to induce or force a student to drink against his/her expressed desire is prohibited.
 Students will be held accountable for their behavior at all times to include: - · Instances when they themselves are under the influence of alcohol. - Instances when they are involved with an individual who is under the influence of alcohol. - 4.
-Students and their guests who are 21 years of age or older may have alcohol in their living unit within the residence halls/apartments provided that: - No minors with the exception of assigned roommates are present. - The student of legal drinking age ensures that those residents of the living unit who are not of legal drinking age do not possess, consume, or serve alcohol. - Intoxicated individuals are not served. - There is no appearance of underage consumption. - Failure to enforce the above guidelines makes the host liable under the law, not only for serving alcohol illegally, but also for actions which the individual under the influence might take after leaving a room/apartment.
+Alcohol is not permitted in first-year residence halls or in rooms, suites, or apartments in which all residents are underage students. - 5.
+Students and their guests who are 21 years of age or older may have alcohol in their living unit within the residence halls/apartments provided that: - The student of legal drinking age ensures that those residents of the living unit who are not of legal drinking age do not possess, consume, or serve alcohol. - · Intoxicated individuals are not served. - · There is no appearance of underage consumption. - Failure to enforce the above guidelines makes the host liable under the law, not only for serving alcohol illegally, but also for actions which the individual under the influence might take after leaving a room/apartment.
 Additionally, students involved will be referred to the University Conduct System for substance policy violations.

-- 5. The consumption of alcohol or possession of an open container (i.e., bottles, cans, cups, squeeze bottles, etc.) is not permitted on University grounds and in public areas such as hallways, lobbies, stairwells, elevators, common areas, etc., with the exception of approved University-sponsored events on campus.
-A closed container is defined as having the manufacturing seal intact. - 6.
+- 6. The consumption of alcohol or possession of an open container (i.e., bottles, cans, cups, squeeze bottles, etc.) is not permitted on University grounds and in public areas such as hallways, lobbies, stairwells, elevators, common areas, etc., with the exception of approved University-sponsored events on campus.
+A closed container is defined as having the manufacturing seal intact. - 7.
 The presence, possession, or use of common source containers of alcoholic beverages (including but not limited to kegs, beer balls, other bulk containers requiring a tapping device or spigot, punch bowls, trash cans, or other containers used as punch bowls) by individuals or groups is prohibited.
-This includes common source containers at tailgate events on campus. - 7.
-Contests (drinking games) involving the consumption of alcohol and possession of any paraphernalia related to such contests are prohibited and will be confiscated if found. - 8.
-The use or possession of funnels to consume alcohol is prohibited. - 9.
-The use or possession of grain alcohol is prohibited. - 10.
-Alcohol is prohibited on any athletic field and at all athletic events. - 11.
-Receptions held in academic buildings are the responsibility of the academic departments sponsoring the event and must be in compliance with all state laws and University regulations. - 12.
-Operation of a motor vehicle while under the influence of alcohol is prohibited and subject to University and civil action. - 13.
-Violations of the Substance Use Policy posted on the internet (Facebook, Twitter, Email, etc.) may be subject to disciplinary action. - 14.
-Violations of the Substance Use Policy will be referred to the University Conduct System. - 15.
+This includes common source containers at tailgate events on campus. - 8.
+Contests (drinking games) involving the consumption of alcohol and possession of any paraphernalia related to such contests are prohibited and will be confiscated if found. - 9.
+The use or possession of funnels to consume alcohol is prohibited. - 10.
+The use or possession of grain alcohol is prohibited. - Alcohol is prohibited on any athletic field and at all athletic events, with the exception of University-sponsored receptions.. - Receptions held in academic buildings are the responsibility of the academic departments sponsoring the event and must be in compliance with all state laws and University regulations. - Operation of a motor vehicle while under the influence of alcohol is prohibited and subject to University and civil action. - 14.
+Violations of the Substance Use Policy posted on the internet (Facebook, Twitter, Email, etc.) may be subject to disciplinary action. - 15.
+Violations of the Substance Use Policy will be referred to the University Conduct System. - 16.
 Questions that involve employees' use or abuse of alcohol should be directed to the Human Resources Office.